-Our Jumpers/Tanks and Bomber Jackets are designed to be fitted.
+Our Men's Jumpers / Men's Tank Tops and Bomber Jackets are designed to be fitted.

 Knitwear made for men, but can be worn by women.

-The main decision is whether to go more fitted or looser (slightly wider & longer).
+For women the main decision is whether to go more fitted or looser (slightly wider & longer).
 Sizing is easier than normal as they drape over any bumps!
-As a rough guide :
+As a rough guide using your normal size :

 Merino and silk are natural fibres.
 We recommend doing a cool hand wash or specialist dry clean.

 Or specialist dry cleaning

 Our jumpers are made of natural fibres - to ensure longevity please

 Washing by hand is highly recommended for your Merino and Silk blend.
 Turn your garments inside-out, hand wash using cool water.
 Avoid soaking for too long, a few minutes to help loosen the dirt before gently squeezing and rinsing, first with cool water.